CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/Spells/Novice/GenericNoviceSpell.md

 # Generic Novice Spell

 Novice magic spell that can be used for generic creative uses of magic.
-For a magic skill roll, this spell has Short range.
+For a magic skill roll, this spell has Medium range.

 As a part of a combat roll, a character can choose one of the following options below of how they would like to use their magic for that round, which effectively acts as their weapon class for that round.
 If both hands are available, as part of the same spell each both hands can be used to benefit for dual wielding.
 Damage type is determined by the damage type of the magic skill used.